AdamSobieski/Nifty/OVERVIEW.md

 ## Extensibility

 The architecture of the Nifty project will provide developers with means of conveniently exploring new theories and rapidly prototyping adaptive instructional systems.
-Nifty will utilize the Managed Extensibility Framework ([System.Composition](https://www.nuget.org/packages/System.Composition/)) to enable the development of interoperable components, addons, plugins, and extensions.
+Nifty is exploring use of the Managed Extensibility Framework ([System.Composition](https://www.nuget.org/packages/System.Composition/)) to enable the development of interoperable components, add-ons, plug-ins, and extensions.

+## Bot Framework

+The [Microsoft Bot Framework](https://github.com/microsoft/botframework-sdk) supports building dialogue systems and chatbots which utilize multiple channels including: Microsoft Teams, Direct Line, Web Chat, Skype, Email, Facebook, Slack, Kik, Telegram, Line, GroupMe, Twilio (SMS), Alexa Skills, Google Actions, Google Hangouts, WebEx, WhatsApp (Infobip), Zoom, RingCentral, and Cortana.
+Accordingly, the Nifty project is exploring use of the Bot Framework for accelerating adaptive instruction systems research and development.

+A technical point of interest is the interoperation, coordination, and synchronization of dialogue systems with knowledge about educational items, exercises, and activities.
+With this interoperability, coordination, and synchronization, learners could engage in meaningful, contextual dialogues with adaptive instructional systems about those items, exercises, and activities that they are consuming.